donxw/TTGO_WeatherUsingArduinoJSON6/README.md

 # How to use a TTGO-T-Display ESP32 board and ArduinoJason 6 library to display current weather

 This code demonstrates a basic program that retrieves weather from openweathermap.org, parses the resulting data into variables then displays it onto the built in TFT Display on the TTGO ESP32 board.
-These topics are introduced:
+These topics are lightly covered:
 * Using the ArduinoJSON Assistant
 * Get JSON data from openweather.org
 * Example use of wifimanager